-^APart 1: Visual Contrast Rating (0 to 2 Years Post-Construction); ^BPart 2: Viewpoint Sensitivity Rating; ^CPart 3: Existing Scenic Quality Rating
+APart 1: Visual Contrast Rating (0 to 2 Years Post-Construction); BPart 2: Viewpoint Sensitivity Rating; CPart 3: Existing Scenic Quality Rating

-10.3.1 Part 1 Visual Contrast Rating
+10.3.1 Part 1 Visual Contrast Rating With 0 to 2-Year Landscaping

 Part 1 of the Visual Impact Rating Form instructs the panelists to evaluate proposed visual change against the existing environments' condition with respect to compositional elements such as newly introduced lines, shapes, colors, facility scale, and broken horizon lines.
 As described in Section 9.0, Part 1 has a total possible rating ranging from 0 to 27.
-As shown in Table 12, average contrast ratings across the eight simulations ranged from 2 to 19.3 indicating very weak to moderately strong visual impacts.
+As shown in Table 12-A, average contrast ratings across the 13 simulations ranged from 2 to 20.16 indicating very weak to moderately strong visual impacts.
 These ratings evaluate the Facility with landscaping within 0 to 2 years post-construction and do not account for plant maturation (landscaping at 5 years post-construction) which is expected to further reduce the visibility and contrast of the Facility.
 The existing photographs depict existing vegetation during leaf-off conditions (no foliage); therefore, the rating results do not consider the visual screening effects of existing vegetation during leaf-on conditions that may diminish or preclude views to the Facility.

-VP 68 (Ingersoll Road, Montgomery County Scenic Byway) had the highest visual contrast rating with an average score of 19.3 out of 27.
-This represents a moderately strong visual contrast resulting from the mostly distinguishable solar panels within the foreground of the view.
-However, as noted in the screening/mitigation comment of the rating forms (see Attachment 5), all panelists concur that landscaping will provide adequate screening of this VP once plantings reach heights as tall as the solar panels.
+VP 68 (Ingersoll Road, Montgomery County Scenic Byway), VP69 (Ingersoll Road), and VP38 (Egelston Road) had the highest visual contrast rating with an average score of 19.3, 18.33, and 20.16 out of 27, respectively.
+This represents a moderately strong visual contrast resulting from the mostly distinguishable solar panels or POI switchyard within the foreground of the view.
+However, as noted in the screening/mitigation comment of the rating forms (see Revised Attachment 5), all panelists concur that landscaping will provide adequate screening for VPs 38 and 68 when plantings reach heights as tall as the solar panels.
 Similarly, VP 45 (Van Epps Road and Ingersoll Road, Montgomery County Scenic Byways) received the second highest visual contrast rating with an average score of 18.2 out of 27, indicating moderately strong visual contrast.
-However, contrary to VP 68, VP 45 may not fully benefit from proposed landscaping due to the elevated position of the observer and the sloping nature of the existing topography where the solar array is located.
+However, contrary to VPs 38, 68, and 69; VP 45 may not fully benefit from proposed landscaping due to the elevated position of the observer and the sloping nature of the existing topography where the solar array is located.